Weznoe/aws-devops/README.md

 ### Cleanup
 1. `helm uninstall events-app`
-    - If you want to reinstall events-app, you'll need to clean up the PVCs backing mariadb.
+    - If you want to reinstall events-app, you'll need to clean up the PVCs backing `mariadb`.
 1. `cd ~/aws-kubernetes/eks/`
 1. `eksctl delete cluster -f cluster.yaml`
     - This will take a while.
-1. Navigate to the EC2 Service, EBS Volumes, and delete any whose state is `Available`.
+1. Navigate to the EC2 Service, EBS Volumes, and delete any volumes whose state is `Available`.
 1. When you're all done, clean up your VM you created in [Environment](#environment) (if necessary):
     1. Navigate to the EC2 service.
     1. Click the `Instances` link on the left.